awxvi/CLC/tutorial.md

 For the most part just follow the cli's instructions,
 <br>
-but for the power of you need to use an underscore (on select, not entering numbers)
+but for operations with names of more than a word, you need to use an underscore (on select, not entering numbers)